Get in Touch

 1. Introduction to R & RStudio (2 hours)

-• Navigation, sections, and code folding in RStudio
+• Navigating, organizing sections, and using code folding in RStudio

 • Related software and documentation for government use

-• Utilizing keyboard shortcuts and other useful features
+• Utilizing keyboard shortcuts and useful features in RStudio

 2. Importing/Exporting Data (1 hour)